Apply for Scholarships

 Transcript

 Many scholarships will ask for a transcript that shows your grade history.
-This can be an official or unofficial transcript, depending on what the scholarship committee requires.
+This can be an official or unofficial transcript, depending on what the scholarship program committee requires.
+Make sure you understand which type of transcript they want.
+If they ask for an official transcript and you send in an unofficial one, then you may be disqualified from the scholarship.

 If you're applying for a scholarship as a prospective student, then you probably need to send in your high school transcript.
 If you're already enrolled in college then you likely only need to provide your current college transcript.